AnoshaRehan/Get-To-Know-Me/README.md

 ## About

-A fullscreen scroll-snap portfolio showcasing my experience, skills, and education as a software engineer with 4+ years of backend and full-stack experience.
+A fullscreen scroll-snap portfolio showcasing my experience, projects, skills, and education as a software engineer with 4+ years of backend and full-stack experience, and a recently completed M.S. in Computer Science (AI concentration).

 ## Built With